BerndHagen/MemoInk-Personal-Diary-App/README.md

 For full details on licensing terms and further information, please refer to the [LICENSE](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/blob/main/LICENSE) file.

 ## **Screenshots**

+We've included some screenshots to give you a better feel for the app's interface and functionality.
+These captures showcase the key features we've discussed:

 If you'd like to preview the appearance of MemoInk before downloading the apk, you can explore the screenshots provided below.
 Each screenshot showcases the various functions and features of the app.
 Keep in mind that future updates may introduce additional functionalities to enhance user experience.